 Reducing recertification / retesting costs

 Completed conformity assessment activities performed under EU requirements can be used by manufacturers to declare compliance with UKCA requirements.
-This includes existing testing, certification, and contractual arrangements undertaken by non-UK Conformity Assessment Bodies for CE certification before 1st January 2025.
+This includes existing testing, certification, and contractual arrangements undertaken by non-UK Conformity Assessment Bodies for CE certification.

-This will allow manufacturers to apply the UKCA mark without the need for any UK-recognised Conformity Assessment Body involvement and continue to place their goods on the market, on the basis of their existing CE certification (completed before 31st December 2024) for the lifetime of the certificate issued, or until 31st December 2029 for type examination, whichever is sooner.
+This will allow manufacturers to apply the UKCA mark without the need for any UK-recognised Conformity Assessment Body involvement and continue to place their goods on the market, on the basis of their existing CE certification for the lifetime of the certificate issued.

 Products that are repaired, refurbished or exchanged without changing their original performance, purpose, or type, are not considered ‘new’ and therefore do not need to be recertified and remarked.
 This includes products temporarily exported for repair, as they are not being placed on the GB market for the first time when re-imported.

 If the product has been subject to important changes (i.e. substantially changing its original performance, purpose, or type), it will be considered as a ‘new’ product.
-Therefore, the modified product must comply with GB regulatory requirements, including the requirement for UKCA marking from 11pm on 31st December 2024.
+Therefore, the modified product must comply with GB regulatory requirements, including the requirement for CE or UKCA marking.

 To make it easier for businesses to continue to supply goods to the GB market, current labelling easements will be extended to allow important information, and other UKCA markings, to be affixed to products using a label or an accompanying document.